 Softphones are available for all different devices and platforms.
 There are desktop applications that run on Mac and Windows computers, laptops, and tablets, web-based versions that are accessible in the browser, and mobile apps for iOS and Android devices.

-Today's Unified Communications as a Service (UCaaS) and cloud phone system providers also offer proprietary versions of softphones as part of their service platforms.
+Today's Unified Communications as a Service (UCaaS) and cloud phone system providers also offer proprietary versions of softphones as part of their service platforms; for example, OnSIP provides our customers with free desktop and mobile apps.
 Furthermore, you can buy third-party softphone apps that will work with a variety of services.
-Some of these third-party apps include Counterpath's Bria and Grandstream Wave.

 To learn more about how to use them at your business, read about these 5 advantages that softphones have over desk phones.